TReed1104/learn-react/README.md

 <br>

 ## NPM Run Commands
-Local use using Node package manager.
+Local use with Node package manager.

 Please Note - This repository has been configured using Yarn and therefore does not contain a lock-file for NPM.